Brantley hits 2 HRs, Astros top Rangers 5-3 for 5th straight

-HOUSTON (AP) — Michael Brantley homered twice, Jose Altuve also went deep and the Houston Astros beat the struggling Texas Rangers 5-3 on Sunday for their fifth straight victory.
+Brantley homered twice, Jose Altuve also went deep and Houston beat the struggling Texas Rangers 5-3 for its fifth straight victory.

 Rogelio Armenteros pitched five solid innings in his first major league start, sending Texas to its seventh loss in a row.

+“To come back home and get a sweep, especially against somebody in the division, it’s a positive,” Brantley said.
+“We are doing it as a team.
+One guy doesn’t have to carry this team.”

-Brantley put the AL West leaders on the board with a two-run drive to right-center in the first.
-He added a solo shot to right field in the eighth.
+Brantley put the AL West leaders on the board with a two-run drive to right-center in the first and added a solo shot to right field in the eighth.
+He finished with three hits and has been comfortable swinging at Minute Maid Park, where he’s batting .347 with nine homers and 23 RBIs this season.

+“I think he’s just lived up to what we expected and what he’s been doing,” Houston manager AJ Hinch said.
+“He was an All-Star before he got here.
+He hit in the middle of a playoff team.
+He was an incredibly tough out, and so when we got him to balance out the middle of our order, he’s done everything we could have hoped for and more.”

 Houston scored two in the fifth with a two-out rally that Altuve started with a solo home run to center.
 Yordan Alvarez hit an RBI single to make it 4-1.